aygul-p/AP_CV_Projects/README.md

 - Average popularity remains stable over time, with no persistent temporal trends.
 - Stream counts follow a highly skewed, long-tail distribution, with attention concentrated on a small fraction of tracks.
 - Clustering on basic audio features produces overlapping groups, indicating a continuous feature space.
-- Genre labels, artist identifiers, and track names do not meaningfully explain success.
 - This EDA shows that modern Spotify music is highly standardized in its audio characteristics, while popularity and streaming success are dominated by platform-driven exposure rather than measurable musical features.
 - Overall, results suggest that platform exposure and algorithmic mechanisms, rather than audio characteristics, primarily drive popularity and streaming outcomes.